Children’s Aid and Family Services has the following job openings as of August 28, 2017

 Direct Support Professional – Adult and Children’s Services (FT, PT & Sub/Per Diem): To support individuals in maintaining their independence and empowering them to become integrated members of their communities.
 To establish a therapeutic milieu and deliver effective treatment services through positive behavioral supports and professionalism.
 Responsible for the care and supervisor of 4-6 individuals living in a community residence.
 Requires: Minimum of a high school diploma, two years working with individuals with developmental disabilities, good communication skills, and a valid driver’s license/good driving history.
 Preferred: Bachelor’s degree, experience working with the developmentally disabled.
 FT and PT Overnight 11pm – 9am positions also available.
 Adult Services- Hourly Rate $10-$11 per hour, depending on qualifications.Children’s Services – Hourly Rate $10-12 per hour, depending on qualifications.

-Assistant House Manager – Disability Support Services, Adult program (2/FT) Haskell, Hawthorne, Montvale, and Mahwah: To support adults living in a group home setting, ensuring that these individuals receive the care and supervision as per their individual habilitation plans and that staff are supported in providing these services to clients.
+Assistant Residential Manager – Disability Support Services, Adult Program (2/FT): To support adults living in a group home setting, ensuring that these individuals receive the care and supervision as per their individual habilitation plans and that staff are supported in providing these services to clients.
 Responsibilities include the training, scheduling and supervision of staff, providing direct care to clients and ensuring that weekly menu and recreation are appropriately planned for the home.
-Requires: Minimum of a high school diploma, 2 years prior experience working with individuals with disabilities, good communication skills – oral and written, valid driver’s license and good driving history, ability to work a 3pm -11pm shift (Sunday – Thursday or Tuesday – Saturday).
+Requires: Minimum of a high school diploma, 4 years experience working with individuals with disabilities, 2 years of supervisory experience and good communication skills – oral and written, valid driver’s license and good driving history, ability to work a 3pm -11pm shift (Sunday – Thursday or Tuesday – Saturday).
 Hourly rate: $15 per hour.